chapter two

 • Examples of using prompts with ChatGPT and the OpenAI API

-Applications built with LangChain interact with LLMs primarily through prompts—structured inputs that guide the model’s behavior.
-Think of it as giving instructions to a highly capable but inexperienced colleague: the clearer and more specific your instructions, the better the outcome.
-To generate accurate and relevant responses, your prompts must be well-crafted and tailored to the task at hand.
-In LangChain, prompt design plays a central role in determining how your application performs.
+AI applications interact with LLMs mainly through prompts—structured inputs that guide the model’s behavior.
+It’s a bit like giving directions to a talented but inexperienced colleague: the clearer and more specific you are, the better the results.
+To get accurate and relevant outputs, prompts need to be carefully crafted and tailored to the task.
+In practice, prompt design is one of the biggest factors in how well your application performs.

 2.1 Running prompts programmatically

-2.1.1 Setting up an OpenAI Jupyter Notebook environment
+2.1.1 Setting up a Jupyter Notebook environment for this chapter

 2.1.2 Minimal prompt execution